cedricss/todomvc-angular-wakanda/README.md

 Tutorial to be continued...
 ```

-### WebFolder

-If you want to mix your app with pages created with the studio, you can copy your application files inside `MyApp/Demo/WebFolder`.
+### Test you angular app from a Wakanda server

 From `MyApp/Demo/`:

 ```bash
 grunt wakCopy
 ```

-### Building your application
+It copies your angular app inside the `MyApp/Demo/WebFolder` directory.

+You can now test your app from the Wakanda server.

+### Cloud Deployment

+First, build your angular application.

-From `MyApp/Demo/angularApp`
+From `MyApp/Demo/angularApp`:

 ```bash
 grunt build